eclipse-edc/Connector/contribution_categories.md

 This means the contribution gets added to the EDC code base, and is henceforth maintained by the EDC core team.
 The barrier of entry for this is much higher than for "friends", and a more in-depth review of the code will be performed.

-Note that this covers both what we call the [EDC Core repository](https://github.com/eclipse-dataspaceconnector/DataSpaceConnector) as well as any current or future repositories in the `eclipse-dataspaceconnector` GitHub organization.
+Note that this covers both what we call the [EDC Core repository](https://github.com/eclipse-edc/Connector) as well as any current or future repositories in the `eclipse-edc` GitHub organization.
 It is up to the committers to decide where the code will eventually be hosted in case of adoption.

 However, in order to do a preliminary check, please go through the following bullet points: